Importance sampling for stochastic reaction-diffusion equations in the moderate deviation regime: Introduction

 Importance sampling is a variance-reduction accelerated Monte-Carlo method and its objective is to minimize the variance of the estimator by carefully chosen changes of measure.
 Such changes of measure "push" the dynamics towards trajectories that realize the rare event of interest.
 This procedure transforms tail events to more typical events, thus allowing for more efficient sampling.
 The simulation outcomes are then weighted by likelihood ratios so that the importance sampling estimators remain unbiased under the new probability measures.
 Importance sampling schemes for events in the large and moderate deviation regimes have been developed for finite-dimensional systems in \cite{dupuis2017moderate,DupuisSpilZhou,spiliopoulos2017importance,spiliopoulos2020importance,vanden2012rare}.
 In \cite{dupuis2017moderate,spiliopoulos2020importance}, the authors observed that moderate-deviation based schemes provide a viable and simpler alternative to their large-deviation based counterparts, in cases where both are applicable.
 This is due to the fact that the MDP action functional, which characterizes exponential decay rates of probabilities, takes a much simpler form.
 In turn, this allows for more tractable and straightforward design of optimal changes of measure.

 Importance sampling for SRDEs presents new challenges due to infinite dimensionality combined with the nonlinearity of the dynamics.
 Our work is close to \cite{salins2017rare} where a large deviation based scheme was developed for linear equations (i.e. when $f=0$).
 In there, the authors show that efficient changes of measure need to accomplish both variance and dimension reduction.
 For example, changes of measure that force infinitely many modes of the dynamics lead to estimators with very large variance when $\epsilon$ is small.
 A possible workaround is to show that exits from $D$ take place in a finite-dimensional submanifold of $\partial D$ with high probability.
 This was achieved in the linear case of \cite{salins2017rare} where it was proved that, under a sufficiently large spectral gap, exit from $D$ happens in the direction of the eigenvector $e_1$ of $-\mathcal{A}$ corresponding to the smallest non-zero eigenvalue.
+Similar results regarding the exit direction for (finite-dimensional) SDEs with a linear drift have been proved in \cite{zabczyk1985exit} (see also Remark \ref{Zabcszykrem} below).